“The most wasted of all days is one without laughter.” – E. E. Cummings

 The healing power of laughter

 For people living with cancer, it may seem strange to find humor when facing such serious issues.
-Yet, laughter can be helpful in ways you might not have realized or imagined.
+Yet, laughter may be helpful in ways you may not have realized or imagined.

-Laughter can help you feel better about yourself and the world around you.
-Laughter can be a natural diversion.
+Laughter may help you feel better about yourself and the world around you.
+Laughter may be a natural diversion.
 When you laugh, no other thought comes to mind.
-Laughing can also induce physical changes in the body.
+Laughing may also induce physical changes in the body.
 After laughing for only a few minutes, you may feel better for hours.

 When used in addition to conventional cancer treatments, laughter therapy may help in the overall healing process.